Northern Ireland (Regional Rates and Energy) Act

 Regional Rates

-The bill specifies the regional rate to be levied on rateable values of properties in Northern Ireland for the year ending 31 March 2019.
-The rate is set at 33.41 pence in the pound for net annual values and 0.4365 pence in the pound for rateable capital values.
-The Department can vary these rates after all Ministerial offices are filled following the bill's passage.
+Section 1 sets the regional rate for Northern Ireland for the year ending 31 March 2019.
+It specifies a rate of 33.41 pence in the pound on rateable net annual values and 0.4365 pence in the pound on rateable capital values.
+This rate can be varied by an order from the Department, but only after all Ministerial offices are filled following the bill's passage.

 Government Spending